 1. Check the air pressure

 Just like with your regular all-season tires, it’s a good idea to make sure your winter tires are properly inflated.
 This improves your tires’ performance and helps them last longer.
 To find your tire’s ideal air pressure, check the side of the tire or your owner’s manual, or look for a chart placed on the edge of the driver’s side door or inside the glove box.

 The tread design on your tires will wear down as you drive.
 It’s best to make sure the tires have enough tread depth, otherwise you risk reducing the traction.
 This TranBC page provides details on what you should know about checking tire treads.
-Or, you could do a quick “toonie test”!
+Or, you could get a rough estimate with a quick “toonie test” (see below).

 When the weather starts to warm up again and you’ve switched back to your all-season tires, make sure to clean off your winter tires before you store them.
 You’ll especially want to wash away any remnants of salt, which can eat into the rubber and damage the tires while they sit in storage.